chdonncha/Advanced-Databases/Lab3/Lab3.md

 Do the same exercise considering RAID 5 (parity block striped).
 Is there a difference?

-Assume that each disk has an hardware controller so that it is possible to perform perform parallel read and write from the disks.
+<u>Assume that each disk has an hardware controller so that it is possible to perform perform parallel read and write from the disks.</u>

-Remember that, even if part of the stripe is modified, the parity bit for the stripe has to be recomputed.
+<u>Remember that, even if part of the stripe is modified, the parity bit for the stripe has to be recomputed.</u>

 ---
 ### B-Trees